-The £5000 open international Hippocrates first prize has been awarded to Harvard poet and physician Rafael Campo.
+The £5000 2013 )pen International Hippocrates first prize has been awarded to Harvard poet and physician Rafael Campo.
 The second prize was shared by UK poet Matthew Barton, US Afghan war veteran Liam Corley from California and New Zealand poet Sue Wootton.
 The £500 international Hippocrates Young Poets Prize went to English poet Rosalind Jana.

 Harvard poet and physician Rafael Campo wins Hippocrates Open International Prize for Poetry and Medicine

 Psychotherapist Mary V Williams wins Hippocrates NHS Prize for Poetry and Medicine

 English poet Rosalind Jana awarded international Hippocrates Young Poets Prize for Poetry and Medicine

 Rafael Campo, who travelled from the USA to accept his award, said “I am delighted

 to receive this prestigious international prize.
 Through my poem – about a